TouchBistro vs Silverware: 2025 Restaurant POS Review

 A quick glance of TouchBistro and Silver’s third-party partners shows that both providers offer integrations for the following types of services:

 While the ability to choose from dozens of different third-party integrations can help restaurants significantly extend the capabilities of their POS system, all this comes at a cost.
-While most POS providers include integrations at no cost as part of their systems maintenance fees, Silverware does not.
-As Silverware POS reviews note, the company charges monthly per integration fees for every individual API.
-This means that if you plan on using a lot of third-party integrations, you can expect your monthly bill to go up.
+While most POS providers include integrations at no cost as part of their systems maintenance fees, Silverware charges a $25 per month integration fee.

 Unlike Silverware, TouchBistro offers a much smaller, more curated list of integration partners.
 This is because TouchBistro already has its own in-house solutions for just about everything a restaurant might need, including online ordering, reservations, loyalty, and more.
 For many restaurants, these kinds of in-house solutions are preferable to third-party integrations because there is less risk of errors and data loss.
 Not to mention, in-house solutions make getting a hold of customer support far easier because the only number you need to call is your POS provider.

 And for the niche functions that TouchBistro doesn’t have in-house solutions for, TouchBistro does offer a curated list of best-in-class third-party solutions.
-This list includes partners like Deliverect for online ordering aggregation, 7shifts for staff scheduling, and Shogo for accounting software integrations.
+This list includes partnerslike Deliverect for online ordering aggregation, Push Operations for payroll, and QuickBooks for accounting

 Pricing